Top 10 things to do in Adelaide

 Dine at some of the best restaurants in the country, sprawl out on sandy beaches minutes from the city and soak in the chic boutique city vibes.
-Here's our guide to the tops 10 things to do in Adelaide including where to eat and drink, what to see and must-do experiences.
+Here's our guide to the top 10 things to do in Adelaide including where to eat and drink, what to see and must-do experiences.

 Adelaide Central Market

 For a quintessential Adelaide experience, step into a thriving hub of food and culture at the Adelaide Central Market.
-A favourite spot with the locals, here, countless authentic eateries offer a gastronomic gateway to Asia, while produce from all over South Australia including fruits, vegetables, cheeses, small goods, chocolate, honey and breads pack stalls manned by local producers.
+A favourite spot with the locals, here, countless authentic eateries offer a gastronomic gateway to Asia, while produce from all over South Australia including fruits, vegetables, cheeses, small goods, chocolate, honey and bread pack stalls manned by local producers.
 Grab breakfast, then embark on a guided tour, taking you through the market’s rich history, much-loved characters and tastes from all corners of the globe.

 Moseley Beach Club, Glenelg

 With so many exceptional beaches so close to the city centre, Adelaide's sand and surf are virtually inescapable.
 Chuck on your bathers and jump on a tram just 20 minutes to Adelaide’s favourite city beach, Glenelg.
 Walk along the foreshore and grab a bite to eat at one of the many restaurants dotting Jetty Road, take a twilight cruise, swim with dolphins then kick your shoes off and pull up a seat at the bar without even taking your toes out the sand.
-Or head to Henley beach to soak up the sun at the water’s edge or over dinner and drinks as the sun sets beyond the horizon.
+Or head to Henley Beach to soak up the sun at the water’s edge or over dinner and drinks as the sun sets beyond the horizon.
 Surrounded by a range of high-end seafood restaurants and centering around a bustling grassed square, Henley is a must-visit whether you’re after a quality dinner, a quality swim, or a bit of both.
 For more spots to sprawl out on the sand and soak up the sun, check out our guide to the best beaches near Adelaide and where to find the best beach bars.

 The Lane Vineyard, Adelaide Hills

 With more than 200 cellar doors on its doorstep, Adelaide is the wine capital of Australia and the best news is, it’s all so accessible.
 Head 20 minutes down the road to the magical Adelaide Hills, and unearth world-class restaurants, award-winning wineries and incredible local food producers tucked in leafy hamlets await.
 While away an afternoon nestled among rolling green hills sampling a local drop at one of the region's many wineries including Bird In Hand, Mount Lofty Ranges Vineyard or The Lane Vineyard.
 For the ultimate blend of sea and vines, venture 45 minutes from the city to world-famous McLaren Vale where prime wine country borders spectacular coastal vistas.
-Explore more than 70 cellar doors, sipping your way around award-winning wineries like d'Arenberg Cube, Down The Rabbit Hole and Alpha Box and Dice or dine on farm-fresh, sustainable produce.
+Explore more than 70 cellar doors, sipping your way around award-winning wineries like d'Arenberg Cube, Down The Rabbit Hole and Maxwell Wines or dine on farm-fresh, sustainable produce.
 Or head to the Barossa and drink the official world’s best wine and be back in the afternoon in time for an early dinner in the city.
 The world-renowned wines of Clare Valley are just a stone’s throw away, too.

 Our city streets are literally teeming with award-winning restaurants dishing up unique, mouth-watering flavours.
 Pull up a seat in a chic North African diner in the middle of Adelaide where Johannesburg-born chef Duncan Welgemoed dishes up a bold taste of Africa from chicken skin sandwiches, to woodfired cauliflower and fermented flatbreads at Africola.
 A fiery authentic yakitori fest?
 Reserve a table at Leigh Street institution Shōbōsho where smoky flavours are complemented with raw, cured, pickled and fermented dishes and are best served with a side of sashimi, noodles, yakitori, dumplings and bao.
 Even the humble pizza is elevated in Adelaide.
-At Madre, sea water from the oceans of Puglia, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
+At Madre, seawater from the oceans of Puglia, Tipo 00 flour sourced straight from Italy and a little bit of science are the secrets behind Adelaide’s best traditional Napoli-style pizza.
 And speaking of Italian, you won’t find better pasta than that rolled at Nido by Masterchef’s Laura Sharrad.
 Taste test your way around the city's best places to eat and drink on a gastronomic safari with our guide to Adelaide's best restaurants, impress your herbivore friends with the best vegan restaurants in Adelaide or satisfy your sweet tooth at one of the best dessert bars.

 Bar Peripheral, Adelaide